karenyyng/shear_gp/notes/ker_deriv.md

 (D_{jh} D_{ik}\delta_{jh}\delta_{ik} + 2 {\rm perm.})) \Sigma
 \end{align}

-## Test 1:
-Let's check that our general expression of the 4th derivative of $\Sigma$ is correct by working out an example

 ## notes
 * $\gamma_2$, unlike $\kappa$ and $\gamma_1$ does not have any pair of repeated indices, e.g. 1122, nor 2211 nor 1111 etc., so